gazaskygeeks/bootcamp/resources/coding_challenge.md

 # Coding Challenges

 List of the coding challenges with solutions.
-Generally speaking the challenges are hard to copy/paste so advise students not to look look around the internet for the solution.
+Generally speaking the challenges are hard to copy/paste so advise students not to look around the internet for the solution.

 # 01